 On the "Preferences" screen, press the cell next to "Time Format" and select desired time format to be displayed - 12 hour (AM/PM) or 24 hour.

 Sound Muted

-On the "Preferences" screen, press the Sound Muted Button to silence audible warning alarms.
+- On the "Preferences" screen, press the Sound Muted Button to silence audible warning alarms. - NOTE: The Sound Muted Button resets to OFF when the ignition key is cycled.